robhaughton1/sast-rules/README.md

-## SAST Rules
+# SAST Rules

-A collection of custom Semgrep rules focused on identifying insecure patterns in JavaScript and Node.js applications.
+A collection of custom Semgrep rules designed to detect insecure patterns in JavaScript and Node.js applications.
+This repository serves as a personal static analysis lab where I practice writing rules, understanding vulnerability patterns, and building foundational SAST intuition.

-## Purpose
-This repository is a personal static analysis lab where I write and maintain custom Semgrep rules.
-The goal is to understand how vulnerabilities appear in code and how to detect them using pattern-based analysis.

-## Running the Rules (for future reference)
+## Running the Rules

 Install Semgrep:

     pip install semgrep